 I will say that I’m sure the fact that my freezer is jammed packed with cranberries played at least some role in these keto cranberry brownies.
 Because this girl is always wanting an excuse to use cranberries when they are in season.

 You should know that I did use my Michelle’s Keto Brownie recipe as the base for these beauties.
 Because why mess with perfection?
 I’m sorry for that major brag, it seems my excitement sometimes gets the best of me.

 But here’s the thing, my Michelle’s keto brownies were inspired after she challenged me to revamp her favorite high-carb brownie recipe into a keto brownie that could fool her taste buds.

 That challenge was accepted and it produced the richest keto brownie ever.
 This stuff is flat-out delicious.
 Plus, it’s a breeze to make.
 If that’s not a winning combination I don’t know what is.

-Knowing that that keto brownie recipe already worked, it was just a matter of adding some fresh cranberries to elevate it into a holiday treat.
+Knowing that the keto brownie recipe already worked, it was just a matter of adding some fresh cranberries to elevate it into a holiday treat.

 I now had a keto brownie I could share with the family as they watched football and give you all a recipe that could grace your holiday table.
 Yes, this girl has mastered the art of multitasking.

 Boy am I glad I went with my instincts because when I placed these freshly baked keto cranberry brownies in front of my family they vanished almost immediately.

 Before I could turn Michelle and Peter were grabbing zip lock bags and shoving my brownies to take home with them.
 This, of course, was after their second serving.